elizabethsztan/dual_autodiff/Docker_testing/README.md

 1. [Docker Desktop](https://www.docker.com/products/docker-desktop) installed and running on your system.
 2. `dual_autodiff` and `dual_autodiff_x` `.whl` files located in the `wheels/` directory.
 The wheel using python3.10 is used in this testing file.
 3. Jupyter notebooks for testing located in the `notebooks/` directory.
-4. In the root directory ('TEST_PROJECT') run the following command in terminal
+4. In the root directory ('Docker_testing') run the following command in terminal
 ```bash
 docker build -t test-dual-autodiff .
 ```